topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is possible to move the icons in the waypoint icons screen to folders.
 This is just like with waypoints and routes.
 In this way you can keep the waypoint icons organized.

 Press 'More > Create folder' to create a new folder.
-To move waypoint icons into a folder press 'More > Select' and select the desired waypoints.
+To move waypoint icons into a folder press 'More > Select' and select the desired waypoint icons.
 Then press the folder icon in the bottom to open a folder tree.
 Select the folder to move the selected icons to the desired folder.

 Changing order of icons
 ~~~~~~~~~~~~~~~~~~~~~~~